Stay tuned for relevant research, timely topics and tips, and frequently asked questions. Join the conversation on our facebook page

 *The information on this blog and website is for informational purposes only.
-It is not meant to replace careful evaluation and treatment of a child.
-If you have concerns about your child’s eating or nutrition or growth, consult your child’s doctor.
+It is not meant to replace careful evaluation and treatment.
+If you have concerns about your or your child’s eating, nutrition or growth, consult a doctor.

 Feeding Therapy Approaches Differ When Children Struggle to Eat: Find the Right Help for Your FamilyThe article, When Your Baby Won’t Eat chronicles the heartbreak and triumph of one family’s journey with pediatric feeding struggles.
 The author and mother shares some of the confusion around finding the right help for her family.
 Virginia Sole-Smith writes, “Do you try to correct the behavior- training a child to eat well –Pavlov Style- or do you try to rediscover that primal urge and trust her to take it from there?
 It’s a divisive question among the doctors and therapists who work with children like Violet, as well as a debate unfolding consciously or not, around most kitchen tables in the country.”
 Feeding therapy programs differ; from the ABA, or applied behavioral approach on one end of the spectrum (the Pavlovian approach) where adults may hold a child’s hands down, may use “gentle mandibular guidance” and “escape extinction“, to a more responsive approach where the child’s reactions and behaviors are not viewed as behaviors to eliminate, but as vital communication and clues to guide treatment.
 Confusing for parents is that many treatment programs, even with opposing approaches, sound the same online, using words like “child-led” and “family-centered” to the point that parents might have no idea what is actually happening in therapy.
 Parents, we know it is beyond confusing; experts in the field of feeding kids often express opposite viewpoints, with OTs, SLPs, MDs, RDs, PhDs disagreeing on the best ways to treat pediatric feeding challenges.
 Consider the following sentiments, from folks in positions of authority.
 Which is “correct”?
 Never force your child to eat.
 You’re the parent, it’s the same as with seat-belts, just make them eat it!
 If your child gags the puree,... read more